 What matters is, on the whole, having a balanced approach in which, most of the time, you provide clear limits and boundaries, as well as warmth and sensitivity.

 Within developmental psychology, one would say that children raised with an authoritative parenting style are more likely to be independent, self-reliant, and socially competent.
 This parenting style fits well with sensitive and positive parenting styles.

 The key to finding the perfect fit (the goldilocks if you will) of parenting styles is to be flexible.
 Successful parents will adopt the ability to adjust based on the situation.
 This balance may look different from family to family, but the important part is having both characteristics of demandingness and responsiveness.

-Use these styles as a way to reflect on your own personal balance of support and control and create a healthy relationship with your child full of respect and love, and overall, use your best judgment in each situation.
+Use these styles to reflect on your own balance of support and control, create a healthy relationship with your child full of respect and love, and overall, use your best judgment in each situation.